-10. Consequences of Failure 10.1.
+8. Requirements to Pass Overall In order to be awarded the Postgraduate Certificate a student will be required to have: Passed each of the individual Core & Track Rotations (as stated in section 5.1.)
+Successfully completed the required number of EMS placements / Track Rotations (as stated in section 5.2.) in order to complete a minimum of 48 weeks.
+AND Completed the course within 18 months 9.
+Consequences of Failure 9.1.
 If a student fails a rotation s/he is permitted to repeat it once.
-10.2.
+9.2.
 A student who fails any rotation twice will normally be required to leave the course.
 S/he has a right of appeal as described in College Regulations.
-11. Classification and Award The Postgraduate Certificate in Veterinary Clinical Studies will be graded as Pass or Fail only.
-12. Disclosure of Marks Results will be published by candidate number.
-13. Absence From Assessment Where a student has an allowable absence, s/he will be marked absent from the rotation or in course module assessment.
+10. Classification and Award The Postgraduate Certificate in Veterinary Clinical Studies will be graded as Pass or Fail only.
+11. Disclosure of Marks Results will be published by candidate number.
+12. Absence From Assessment Where a student has an allowable absence, s/he will be marked absent from the rotation or in course module assessment.
 Where a student has been absent s/he will be required to repeat and retake the module or rotation at the next scheduled opportunity.
 It will be counted as a deferred assessment and will not count as one failure for the purposes of section 9.2. above.
 An allowable absence is one that results from a significant unforeseeable event such as illness.
-Any other foreseeable absence will only be considered allowable if agreed by the Student Performance and Development system (formerly Academic Progress Committee) and this will only apply in very strictly limited circumstances.
+Any other foreseeable absence will only be considered allowable if agreed by the Student Performance and Development system and this will only apply in very strictly limited circumstances.
 A student absent for any other reason will be awarded fail for the rotation and it will count as a failure for the purposes of section 9.2 above.